 How did we plan and organize our design system?

-After gathering all the requirements, the time came to organize our files in different components.
+After gathering all the requirements, the time came to organize our files into different components.

 We decided to go for a direct approach to the Atomic Design system organizing our assets in Atoms > Molecules > Organisms > Templates > Pages.